An Author’s Inspiration – a most intriguing signet ring!

 Out of all this reading The Graham Saga began to take form.
 My central character very quickly became a Scot, and because I was particularly intrigued by the tales of Covenanters and the brutal persecution they suffered at the hands of the restored Stuart monarchy, this shadow man of mine developed into a former Commonwealth soldier, a man of convictions and a deep personal faith.
 Just to spice up his life a bit, I decided to endow this man with a woman very different from him.
 Enter Alexandra Lind, a modern-day woman who had the misfortune (or not) to fall through time and land at Matthew’s feet.
 The rest, as they say, is history.

-It all began in , when Alex Lind first clapped her concussed eyes on Matthew Graham.
+It all began in A Rip in the Veil, when Alex Lind first clapped her concussed eyes on Matthew Graham.
 Below an excerpt from that first book – I hope you enjoy it!

 “What’s your name?” she asked.

 “Matthew,” he replied after a while, rolling over in her direction.
 “Matthew Graham.”

 “I’m Alex Lind.”
 She eased herself up to sit.
 She licked her lips, and he fumbled in the dark for his water skin, extending it in her direction.

 “Alex?” he sat up.
 “That’s a lad’s name.”

 She snorted and drank some more.
 “No it isn’t, last time I looked I was definitely female and it’s still my name.
 Short for Alexandra.”
 She twisted her head in the direction of the opening, exposing her nape, a bare patch of skin highlighted by the severe haircut.
 She had right pretty ears, tight to her skull and ending in a slight, pink point.
 Fairy ears...